zthurman/fizzpy/README.md

     -'ML', for the Morris-Lecar neuron model
     -'IZ', for the Izhikevich neuron model
     -'HR', for the Hindmarsh-Rose neuron model
+    -'RB', for the Robbins model for geomagnetic polarity reversal
     -'HH', for the Hodgkin-Huxley neuron model
+    -'RI', for the Rikitake Dynamo model for geomagnetic polarity reversal
 * Valid solver inputs at this time are:
     -'euler', for a simple numerical solver using Euler's method
     -'ord2', for a second order Euler's method solver